MaimonLab/SiffPy/siffpy/siffplot/README.md

 Other classes may inherit from these two, and those classes can be initialized with any other version of the same parent class to attain their attributes while still performing their own unique functionality (see below).
+The `SiffVisualizer` deals with image visualization directly and so tends to be best used with `napari`, while the `SiffPlotter` takes fluorescence / image data and produces data-type plots (heatmaps, traces, etc.) and so typically functions best with `HoloViews`/`Bokeh`.

 ## SiffPlotter